-VOTE BY INTERNET - www.proxxvote.com Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 P.M.
+VOTE BY INTERNET - www.proxyvote.com or scan the QR Barcode above Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:39 PM.
 Eastern Time the day before the cut-off date or meeting date.
 Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.

-ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS

-If you would like to reduce the costs incurred by our company in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
+ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS If you would like to reduce the costs incurred by our company in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
 To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years.

-VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 P.M.
+VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 PM.
 Eastern Time the day before the cut-off date or meeting date.
-Have your proxy card in hand when you call and then follow the instructions.
+Have your proy card in hand when you call and then follow the instructions.